matthiasmullie/php-api-example/README.md

 ## Docker & Travis CI

-In order to quickly get your API running on your local machine (or anything supporting Docker images), just build the provided **Dockerfile**:
+In order to quickly get your API running on your local machine (or anything supporting Docker images), just build the docker-compose suite by issuing this makefile command:

 ```
-docker build -t my_app .
-docker run -d -p 80:80 --name php-api -v ~/my_path:/var/www my_app
+make test
 ```

-Make sure to substitute *my_app* and *~/my_path*.

-Actually, you don't really need to include `-v ~/my_path:/var/www`, that is only if you want to be able to make changes to the project and see them reflected in your docker instance.
-You can omit that if you don't need it (e.g. on CI.)

-The Dockerfile is just the defailt php:7-apache image, with added mod_rewrite.
-If you need anything else for your project, you may need to alter it!

-With the included **.travis.yml** config, you should have thoses tests on Travis CI in no time!
+With the included **.travis.yml** config, you should have those tests on Travis CI in no time!